grislyeye/grislyeye.com/posts/agenda-based-adventures.md

 - A cell of <em>spies</em> operating within the camp, and
 - An advance party of <em>orcish saboteurs</em> looking to weaken the camp defences.

-Writing an adventure around these various threads seemed tricky, but it got me thinking about the agenda design I've been doing with <a href="https://imgur.com/a/ehRrxxO?" target="_blank">NPC stat blocks</a>.
+Writing an adventure around these various threads seemed tricky, but it got me thinking about the agenda design I've been doing with <a href="https://imgur.com/a/ehRrxxO?" target="_blank" rel="noopener">NPC stat blocks</a>.
 Taking that I came up with an agenda-based adventure designed.
 Basically it's like an event-based adventure (from the <em>Dungeon Master’s Guide</em>) but for multiple threats.

 <h4>Huh?</h4>